 Without them, it would be very complicated or even impossible to write certain rhythms.

-If you have any questions that haven’t been covered in this post, just leave a comment below and we’ll try to answer it!
+If you have any questions that haven’t been covered in this post, get in touch and we’ll do our best to answer them!